 So why has the management of stormwater in this critical area, and on this busy road been left unaddressed?
 Maybe because this wetland does such a good job managing the stormwater.
 When it rains the local residents know that water pools on the roadway here.
 It is very common to see pooling that the local peacocks seem to enjoy.
 This property is a functional wetland.
 This site is currently being used for agriculture as an orchard.
 On the property, there are several mitigation wetlands, all of which connect together after heavy rains.
 What is not visible are the underground connections that create the nexus of pathways for the groundwater to travel along.

 Essential Function: The important point is that this wetland performs an extremely critical service as the area’s primary drainageway and streambed.
 Therefore, this wetland and riparian area needs to be protected and preserved so that it can continue to perform its essential functions.

-Non-conflicting uses: The current use as an orchard does not interfere with its ability to perform the mechanical drainage functions, however it is less than ideal as a habitat or as a biological repository for native flora and fauna.
+Non-conflicting uses: The current use as an orchard does not interfere with its ability to perform mechanical drainage functions, however, it is less than ideal as a habitat or as a biological repository for native flora and fauna.

 Habitat and Range: However, that is not to say that native animals do not dwell here, because trees, in this case, mature mango trees, may be suitable roosting places for the endemic Hoary Bats that are known to frequent this area.
 This orchard may also be a useful foraging ground for the endemic Pueo owl.
 Also, the perennial wetland pools may also host waterbirds at various times, as these pools are essentially contiguous with the perennial Pi’ikea Wetland ponds.